vlayer-xyz/vlayer/book/src/features/web.md

 4. **Return the results**:

-    If everything checks out, the function returns the `proof` placeholder, `screenName`, and the `twitterUserAddress`.
+    If everything checks out, the function returns the `proof` placeholder, `screenName`, and the `account`.

 If there are no errors and the proof is valid, the data is ready for on-chain verification.